Nanolab Academy

 More than ten French engineering schools and universities, working with research laboratories and industry, are involved in Nanolab Academy.
 These schools typically partner locally within University Space Centres (USCs) that serve as CNES’s point of contact.

 Students may also be offered apprenticeships and end-of-study or PhD internships at CNES working on the Aerosat student satellite.
-Offers are consultable on CNES’s website
+Offers are consultable on CNES’s website.

 CNES’s role